nmaswood/DeepLieDetector/README.md

 ## Scrape Data from Politic Fact

-If the data is present on disk, `Scrape.read() will just read data from disk`.
+If the data is present on disk, `Scrape.read() `will just read data from disk.
 If the data is not present it will be scraped.

 ```python